iyegoroff/react-native-text-gradient/README.md

 ## Usage with rn 0.56.0

-react-native should be patched, because of failing invariant checks
+To remove failing invariant checks react-native should be patched

 `$ node node_modules/react-native-text-gradient/patch-rn.js`